 Amendments to the By-Laws

-Amendments to these By-Laws may be proposed at any time by the Executive Committee or by petition containing signatures of 25% of PAID DRSG members, or by majority vote of the participants at the annual DRSG Business Meeting.
-Amendments to these By-Laws may be enacted by either: 1) A majority vote of responding DRSG members via email or standard mail; 2) A majority vote of DRGS members attending the annual DRSG business meeting.
+Amendments to these By-Laws may be proposed at any time by the Executive Committee or by petition containing signatures of 25% of PAID HDRSG members, or by majority vote of the participants at the annual HDRSG Business Meeting.
+Amendments to these By-Laws may be enacted by either: 1) A majority vote of responding HDRSG members via email or standard mail; 2) A majority vote of HDRSG members attending the annual HDRSG business meeting.
 The intent of these rules is to allow changes to By-Laws to occur at the annual business meeting, immediately following a proposal to change the By-Laws at the same meeting, as well as at times other than the annual meeting, where necessary.
 Although the rules allow for the proposal and enactment of changes at the annual meeting, the executive committee is encouraged to provide at least 30 days of notice to the membership of its intent to enact changes to the By-Laws at the annual meeting.

 Implementation of these By-Laws

-These By-Laws will go into effect when approved by a majority vote of those present at the Annual DRSG Meeting or immediately after approval of these By-Laws.
+These By-Laws will go into effect when approved by a majority vote of those present at the Annual HDRSG Meeting or immediately after approval of these By-Laws.